The Queen's Gambit: A Complete Guide to 1.d4 d5 2.c4

 Beyond the Queen's Gambit: Black's Other 1.d4 Choices

-Black can avoid the Queen's Gambit entirely by playing 1...Nf6 on move 1, leading to Indian Defenses.
-These overlap the Queen's Gambit landscape at many points via transposition.
-For a broader map of these replies by rating band, see our guide on the best response to 1.d4 by rating level:
+Black can avoid the Queen's Gambit entirely with 1...Nf6, leading to Indian Defenses that overlap this landscape via transposition.
+These setups change the structure and flavor of the game while keeping many of the same break points.
+For a broader map by rating band, see the best response to 1.d4 by rating:

-- King's Indian Defense (1.d4 Nf6 2.c4 g6): most combative, opposite-wings attacking play.
-Black allows White a big center and counter-attacks with ...f5 and kingside pawns.
+- King's Indian Defense (1.d4 Nf6 2.c4 g6): opposite-wings attacking play.
+Black allows a big center and counter-attacks with ...f5 and a kingside pawn storm.

 Real-World Examples